hafriedlander/php-peg/README.md

 B extends A: Foo | Bar | (Baz Qux)
 </code></pre>

-This is useful is the rule changes too much for text replacement to be readable, but want to keep the storage logic
+This is useful is the rule changes too much for text replacement to be readable, but want to keep the storage logic.

 ### Pragmas